realm/realm-dotnet/wrappers/README.md

 Wrappers contains all our native code and its interfaces to C#.

-It usually involves a download phase which pulls prebuilt [Core](https://github.com/realm/realm-core) libraries from a server.

-We have a second C++ layer called [ObjectStore](https://github.com/realm/realm-object-store/) which contains many of our cross-platform abstractions and is pulled into Wrappers as a **git submodule**.
+It has a reference to the [Realm Core](https://github.com/realm/realm-core) repository as a **git submodule**.

-Wrappers also contains a small amount of C++ code which provides the mapping from C# to the ObjectStore and Core logic.
+Wrappers also contains a small amount of C++ code which provides the mapping from C# to the Core logic.

-Downloading ObjectStore
+Downloading Realm Core
 -----------------------

 ### Cloning